tengda89757-edu/agents-cs/README.md

-# Multi-Agent Intelligent Tutoring System — Reproducibility Package
+# Multi-Agent Intelligent Tutoring System

 This directory contains the fully modular, version-locked, and tested supplementary code for the manuscript *"A Multi-Agent Intelligent Tutoring System for Data Structures and Algorithms"*.